Task #2021.3: rank all series of British TV show Taskmaster from worst to best.

 MVP: It’s a duel between Jo Brand and Rose Matafeo… you watch it and pick for yourself.

-I’ll update this list as new series air, which should keep me occupied for the next two and a half years — hopefully I’ll see you round here in the summer as we add series 11 to the list!
-(One final spoiler: I’ve already picked my MVP, due to my longstanding crush on Charlotte Ritchie…)
+I’ll update this list as new series air, which should keep me occupied for the next two years — hopefully I’ll see you round here in the autumn as we add CoC II and series 12 to the list!
+(And because I’m a hormonal young man, I’ve already picked Morgana Robinson as my MVP for that last one…)